uabrc/uabrc.github.io/docs/data_management/storage.md

 Each user has personal directories found at `/home/$USER` (or `$HOME`) and `/data/user/$USER` (or `$USER_DATA`).
 These two locations are meant to store general data long-term and can be used during active analysis or for archiving small projects.
 Traditionally, `$HOME` is meant to store scripts and supporting files and toolboxes such as Anaconda virtual environments or R packages while `$USER_DATA` can store datasets and results for a user's projects.

 The owner (`$USER`) of both directories can read, write/delete, and list files.
 No other users or groups have permissions to this directory.
+While it is possible to share files in your personal space with other users, a more practical solution may be to use a [project directory](#project-directory) instead.

 A user is limited to 5 TB of data across both `$HOME` and `$USER_DATA` combined.